 A Decade of Changing Lives Through Cycling

-After working as a volunteer for the Saint Francis Tulsa Tough Ride and Race Youth Program, Tulsa Hub founder Ren Barger was invited by a member of the Tulsa Wheelmen Race Team to take over their expired earn-a-bike charity program.
+After working as a volunteer for the Saint Francis Tulsa Tough Ride and Race Youth Program in 2007, Tulsa Hub founder Ren Barger was invited by a member of the Tulsa Wheelmen Race Team to take over their expired earn-a-bike charity program.
 Ren had a much bigger vision, desiring to create a multi-generational workshop where discarded bikes could be paired with people of all ages who were interested in using a bicycle for transportation, learning new skills, and making new relationships.
-Ren quit her day-job and became a League Cycling Instructor through the League of American Bicyclists, and began to put together her plan to form a 501(c)3 educational non-profit.
-Because of the support from Michael Sager and the Tulsa Community Foundation, Ren's dream of incorporating became a reality in October of 2008 and began operating out of a warehouse in downtown Tulsa.
+Ren quit her day-job in 2008 and became a League Cycling Instructor through the League of American Bicyclists, and began to put together her plan to form a 501(c)3 educational non-profit.
+Because of the support from Michael Sager and the Tulsa Community Foundation, Ren's dream of incorporating became a reality in October of 2008 and Tulsa Hub began operating out of a donated warehouse in downtown Tulsa.

 A Tulsa World article came out on the Tulsa Hub’s adult earn-a-bike program in June of 2009, which resulted in new volunteer investment and hundreds of additional bike donations, including several trailer loads from the staff of American Airlines.
 Right about this time, Stuart Hetherington, the Hub’s part-time Workshop Manager, and John Carlisle, the Hub’s other lead mechanic from 2009-2012, joined the volunteer crew, and grew the scale of the earn-a-bike programs.

-Tulsa Hub exceeded a $100,000 annual cash budget in 2014, and still relies on over $150,000 of additional in-kind support from the community.
+Tulsa Hub grew quietly for the first five years on a shoestring budget, finally exceeding $100,000 cash revenue in 2014.
+Tulsa Hub still relies on over $150,000 of additional in-kind support from the community.
 When the vulnerable and downtrodden come to us looking for a means of transportation, they find a long-term invitation to build a grassroots community advocating human power.